 The report also highlights that students progress and achievement has improved and that teaching in all subjects is improved.

-Audit June 2015
+Equalitas Audit June 2015

-A school review was carried out at the request of the executive headteacher, Bob Ellis.
+"A school review was carried out in June 2015 at the request of the headteacher.
 A team of ten consultants with specialisms in most but not all subject areas worked in the school over a period of three days.
 Consultants were in the school as Year 11 pupils were completing end-of-year examinations and a week after pupils had ‘moved up’ one year, Year 7 becoming Year 8 and so on.
-Most teachers were seeing Key Stage 3 classes for the first or second time.
+Most teachers were seeing their Key Stage 3 classes for the first or second time.

 At the request of the headteacher almost all of the observations of lessons were 50 mins long.
 This meant the majority of observations were for whole lessons and the rest were for half of a double period.
 All heads of department carried out joint observations with consultants and fed back to teachers on the quality of teaching and learning with the consultant present.

-Individual subject/s reports were completed by consultants and forwarded to the school.
+Individual subject/s reports were completed by consultants and forwarded to the school."

-Deptford Green is now clearly a good school with significant strengths in leadership.
+"Deptford Green is now clearly a good school with significant strengths in leadership.

 The headteacher and the senior leadership team have continued to build on many of the strengths referred to in the 2014 Ofsted report.
 The school ethos has strengthened and some of the early developments that were in place at the time of the last inspection have been embedded in the day-to-day life of the school.
 Improved examination results and the move from poor results and inadequate progress in 2012 to good progress in 2014 have given staff and pupils the confidence and belief that further improvements are possible in the future.

-There have been significant improvements in all four key areas identified for improvement in the last report by Ofsted, three relating to teaching and one to the middle leadership.
+There have been significant improvements in all four key areas identified for improvement in the last report by Ofsted, three relating to teaching and one to the middle leadership."